 The first paintings

-The first paintings in the National Gallery collection came from the banker and collector John Julius Angerstein.
+The first paintings in the National Gallery collection came from the financier and collector John Julius Angerstein.
 They consisted of Italian works, including a large altarpiece by Sebastiano del Piombo, The Raising of Lazarus, and fine examples of the Dutch, Flemish and English Schools.

 In 1823 the landscape painter and art collector, Sir George Beaumont (1753 – 1827), promised his collection of pictures to the nation, on the condition that suitable accommodation could be provided for their display and conservation.